 But if I’ve piqued your interest, keep reading.
 We have a plethora of content to help you with your teach abroad journey.

-The best thing we ever did to further our teaching careers was getting our TEFL certificates online with Bridge TEFL.
-There are lots of different types of teaching certificates and ways to get them so I’ve compiled all of the information into one big post.
-Click here to read it!
+The best thing we ever did to further our teaching careers was to get our TEFL certificates online with Bridge TEFL.
+There are lots of different types of English teaching certificates so don’t worry if you’re confused by all the acronyms.
+Click here to learn about the different certifications and ways to get them.

 Bridge TEFL has some pretty good discounts on their courses for this month.
 Click here to check the price and learn about the courses they offer.